1872 Cavite mutiny: Battle

-Their leader was Fernando La Madrid, a mestizo sergeant with his second in command Jaerel Brent Senior, a moreno.
+Their leader was Fernando La Madrid, a mestizo sergeant.
 They seized Fort San Felipe and killed eleven Spanish officers.
 The mutineers thought that Filipino native soldiers in Manila would join them in a concerted uprising, the signal being the firing of rockets from the city walls on that night.
 Unfortunately, what they thought to be the signal was actually a burst of fireworks in celebration of the feast of Our Lady of Loreto, the patron of Sampaloc.
 The plan was to set fires in Tondo in order to distract the authorities while the artillery regiment and infantry in Manila could take control of Fort Santiago and use cannon shots as signals to Cavite.
 All Spaniards were to be killed, except for the women.
 News of the mutiny reached Manila, supposedly through the lover of a Spanish sergeant, who then informed his superiors, and the Spanish authorities feared for a massive Filipino uprising.
 The next day, a regiment led by General Felipe Ginovés besieged the fort until the mutineers surrendered.
 Ginovés then ordered his troops to fire at those who surrendered, including La Madrid.
 The rebels were formed in a line, when Colonel Sabas asked who would not cry out, "Viva España", and shot the one man who stepped forward.
 The rest were imprisoned.